+a.
 Talent Retention

-the Group over the past years and contribute to the Group's success.
+The Group continues to pay high regard to the employees who have serviced the Group over the past years and contribute to the Group's success.
 Our people play a crucial role in the growth of our business.
 The retention of a diligence workforce creates a positive work environment, and strengthens employees' commitment to the organisation.

-In FY2023, our employee turnover was zero.
-We target to maintain zero employee turnover for FY2024 The Company plans to achieve this by increasing its revenue stream and providing better employee welfare.
+In FY2022, our employee turnover was zero.
+We target to maintain zero employee turnover for FY2023.
+The Company plans to achieve this by increasing its revenue stream and providing better employee welfare.